-This delicious Old Fashioned Rhubarb Cake recipe comes straight from my grandmother’s cookbook and is so delicious and easy to make!
+You’re going to love this Old Fashioned Rhubarb Cake recipe … it comes straight from my grandmother’s cookbook and is so delicious and easy to make!

-My sister Kristin and I live in different states.
-We both love to cook, so when we get together there’s almost nothing I enjoy more than spending a little time in the kitchen.
+My sister and I live in different states.
+We both love to cook, so when we get together there's almost nothing I enjoy more than spending a little time in the kitchen.